xbill9/adk-on-cloudrun/README.md

-# mcp-on-cloudrun
+# adk-on-cloudrun

-This project implements a "Zoo Animal MCP Server" using the FastMCP library.
-The server provides a simple API to query information about zoo animals.
+This project implements a "Zoo Guide Agent" using the Google Agent Development Kit (ADK).
+The agent can answer questions about animals, combining information from a local zoo database (via an MCP server) and Wikipedia.
 It's designed to be deployed on Google Cloud Run.

-## Project Summary
+## Project Details

-The server is built with Python and the `fastmcp` library.
-It defines a collection of zoo animals and exposes the following functionalities:
+The agent is built with Python and the `google-adk` library.
+It leverages LangChain for Wikipedia integration.
+The core of the project is a multi-agent system that processes user queries in a sequential workflow.

-*   **Get animals by species:** Retrieves a list of animals belonging to a specific species.
-*   **Get animal details:** Retrieves the details of a specific animal by its name.
-*   **Find animal location:** A prompt-based function to find the exhibit and trail of an animal.

-The project is configured for easy deployment to Google Cloud Run.
+### Key Dependencies
+- `google-adk`: The core framework for building the agent.
+- `langchain-community`: Used for integrating with Wikipedia.
+- `wikipedia`: Python library for accessing Wikipedia content.

+## Agent Architecture

+The "Zoo Guide Agent" is composed of a root agent (`greeter`) that delegates to a sequential workflow (`tour_guide_workflow`).
+This workflow consists of two specialized agents:

+1.  **Comprehensive Researcher:** This agent is responsible for gathering information to answer the user's query.
+It uses two tools:
+    *   **MCP Tool:** Connects to a "Zoo MCP Server" to fetch internal data about animals, such as their names, ages, and locations within the zoo.
+This requires the `MCP_SERVER_URL` environment variable to be set and uses an ID token for authentication.
+    *   **Wikipedia Tool:** Uses the `WikipediaQueryRun` tool from LangChain to search for general knowledge about animals, such as their diet, habitat, and lifespan.

+2.  **Response Formatter:** This agent takes the data collected by the `comprehensive_researcher` and synthesizes it into a friendly, conversational response.
+It acts as the voice of the "Zoo Tour Guide," presenting the information in an engaging and easy-to-understand manner.

+The entire process is orchestrated by a root agent that greets the user, captures their request, and then initiates the research and response generation workflow.

 ## Shell Scripts